CosiMichele/tf-js2-template/README.md

 *ssh (in terraform.tfvars) and ID/Secret (in openrc) values have been removed for safety reasons.*

-:warning **Note: If this is your first time doing this, please start from [Setting up your own Bastion host for OpenStack VMs Deployment: starting from stratch](#setting-up-your-own-bastion-host-for-openstack-vms-deployment-starting-from-stratch).
+:warning: **Note: If this is your first time doing this, please start from [Setting up your own Bastion host for OpenStack VMs Deployment: starting from stratch](#setting-up-your-own-bastion-host-for-openstack-vms-deployment-starting-from-stratch).

 ---

-Jump to:
+**Sections**:

 1. [Setting up your own Bastion host for OpenStack VMs Deployment: starting from stratch](#setting-up-your-own-bastion-host-for-openstack-vms-deployment-starting-from-stratch)
     1. [Getting the Bastion VM](#getting-the-bastion-vm)